Thqrn/ffmpeg-scripts/README.md

 # Compare Multiple
 Horizontally stacks video together for comparing.
 Can take unlimited inputs, but requires at least 2.

+# Covert to gif
+Converts a video to a gif.

 # Extract Frame
 Extracts a frame from a video.
 Note that frames start at 0, so the second frame in the video is 1, the third is 2, and so on.